Iran defends refusal to let in U.N. nuclear expert

 "We continue to cooperate with the IAEA on some of the ambiguities in order to clarify and resolve them," said the Iranian communique to IAEA member countries, which was dated Sept.
 19 but only posted on the IAEA's website this week.

-Underlining a determination to press ahead with efforts to modernise its nuclear capacity, an area of concern for the United States and its allies, Iran's statement said it had installed a new, advanced centrifuge, the IR-8, last year in a research and development wing of its Natanz enrichment plant.
+Underlining its determination to press ahead with efforts to modernise its nuclear capacity - an area of concern for the United States and its allies, the Iranian statement said it installed a new, advanced centrifuge, the IR-8, last year in a research and development facility at its Natanz enrichment plant.
 Centrifuges refine uranium, a nuclear fuel which can have both civilian and military applications.

 It said the IR-8 was a "complete new centrifuge" and criticised the IAEA for calling it a "casing" in its reports.
 If Iran were to successfully replace its current, breakdown-prone IR-1 model, it could amass potential bomb material much faster.